Arizona HOA Disclosure Requirements: A Guide for Sellers and Agents

 | Combined | $2,200-$6,000/year |

 For closers, multiple associations mean multiple document orders, multiple fees, and multiple timelines.
-Plan accordingly.
+You can't afford to be sequential about it.

 The Heat Factor

-Reserve studies for Arizona communities should reflect these shorter replacement cycles.
-A roof that lasts 25 years in Seattle might last 18 years in Phoenix.
-If the reserve study uses generic national lifespan estimates, the reserve funding may be inadequate.
+Reserve studies for Arizona communities should account for those shorter replacement cycles.
+A roof that lasts 25 years in Seattle might give you 18 in Phoenix.
+If the reserve study is using generic national lifespan estimates, the funding is probably short.

 Water and Landscaping

-Water is a defining issue in Arizona.
-Many HOA communities have transitioned from traditional landscaping (turf grass) to desert landscaping (xeriscaping) to reduce water costs.
-This transition can be expensive, and HOAs that haven't made it yet may face significant landscaping renovation costs.
+Water is the issue in Arizona.
+A lot of HOA communities have already moved from traditional turf grass to desert landscaping (xeriscaping) to cut water costs.
+That transition isn't cheap, and HOAs that haven't done it yet could be sitting on a big bill.

 Some communities have been forced to convert by local water authorities.
-The conversion cost — removing grass, installing desert plants, replacing irrigation systems — can trigger special assessments.
+Ripping out grass, putting in desert plants, replacing irrigation systems, that kind of project can trigger special assessments that catch owners off guard.

-Check the meeting minutes for discussions about water costs and landscaping changes.
-If the community is still maintaining large areas of turf grass, ask whether a conversion is planned or required.
+Read the meeting minutes.
+Look for discussions about water costs and landscaping changes.
+If the community is still maintaining large stretches of turf, ask whether a conversion is planned or required.
+You want to know before your buyer finds out the hard way.

 Working With Arizona Management Companies

-Arizona's HOA management industry is dominated by several large firms:
+Arizona's HOA management industry is concentrated among a handful of large firms:

-- •Associa Arizona (formerly HOAMCO) — Major presence across the state
+- •Associa Arizona (formerly HOAMCO) has a major presence across the state

-- •AAM (Associated Asset Management) — Large Phoenix-area firm
+- •AAM (Associated Asset Management) is a large Phoenix-area firm

-- •FirstService Residential — National firm with significant Arizona operations
+- •FirstService Residential is a national company with significant Arizona operations

-Self-managed communities exist in Arizona but are less common than in some states.
-When you encounter one, expect longer turnaround times and less standardized documents.
+Self-managed communities do exist in Arizona, just less often than in some other states.
+When you hit one, expect longer turnaround times and documents that don't look like what you're used to.

 Best Practices for Arizona Closings

 - 1.Confirm property type.
-Is it a condominium or a planned community?
-This determines which statute applies and what documents are required.
+Condo or planned community?
+This determines which statute applies and what documents you need.

 - 1.Check for multiple associations and CFDs.
-Arizona's large master-planned communities frequently have layered governance and assessment structures.
+Arizona's big master-planned communities frequently have layered governance and assessment structures.
+Don't assume there's only one HOA.

 - 1.Order from all associations simultaneously.
-Don't wait to order from the master association after receiving the sub-association documents.
-Place all orders on day one.
+Don't wait for the sub-association documents before ordering from the master.
+Place every order on day one.

 - 1.Communicate the full cost picture.
-Monthly HOA assessments plus CFD taxes can create significant monthly obligations.
-Make sure buyers understand the total cost before they're surprised at closing.
+Monthly HOA assessments plus CFD taxes can add up fast.
+Make sure buyers understand the total before they get surprised at closing.